Incircle and excircles: Derivation of the formula stated above

 where $R$ and $r$ are the triangle's circumradius and inradius respectively.

 Other properties

 The collection of triangle centers may be given the structure of a group under coordinate-wise multiplication of trilinear coordinates; in this group, the incenter forms the identity element.

 Incircle and its radius properties

 Distances between vertex and nearest touchpoints

-The distances from a vertex to the two nearest touchpoints are equal; for example:
+The distances from a vertex to the two nearest touchpoints are equal; for example from vertex $A$: